nickstanisha/nickstanisha.github.io/_posts/2015-10-25-2015-NFL-season-visualized.md

 });
 </script>

+#### Week 6 commentary (Elo)
+If we ignore for a minute the fact that most lines on this graph are pretty erratic (because the NFL season is short, each game is worth quite a few Elo points, so ratings can fluctuate pretty dramatically with a single win or loss) you can see some trends emerging.
+Seattle seems to be on the most severe downward-trend this season (having fallen 65 points since the start of the season) after coming off back-to-back Superbowl appearances.
+They are still above average, but it appears that they might have been over-rated from the start.
+Meanwhile, Cincinnati is proving itself week after week, having already climbed 107 points (keep in mind that they also started the season above the league average of 1500).
+And finally, the Patriots are almost on pace with their undefeated 2007 season, and have a chance to approach [Greatest-of-all-Time](http://fivethirtyeight.com/datalab/new-england-patriots-are-almost-on-pace-to-be-the-greatest-of-all-time/) levels in their Elo ranking.

+#### Week 6 commenary (Playoffs)
 This graph is kind of neat because you can truly see the trade-offs that constantly occur between teams that are ranked 2nd and 3rd in their division (see Pittsburgh and Baltimore for example).
 As strong-but-not-division-winning football teams approach the end of the season, every step forward for one team becomes a step back for the other.